Jnorberg1/cis4004-pack-project/README.md

 # PackThreads

 PackThreads is a MERN stack web application where users open virtual graphic T-shirt packs, collect shirts of different rarities, save favorites, and view collection data.
-Users can propose trades with other collectors; admins manage the shirt and pack data that powers the app.
+Admins can manage the shirt and pack data that powers the app.

 ## Project Overview

-Stack:
+This project was built with the MERN stack:

 - MongoDB
 - Express.js
-- React (Vite)
+- React
 - Node.js

-Features:
+The app currently includes:

 - User registration and login (JWT)
 - Admin and standard user roles